-- to what extent the objectives can be reached - how the objectives changed during the project - which new objectives were added during the process with a mentor, a meeting with peers where a certain role was taken, or the production of a newspaper or movie during the project.
-Describing a few of these situations can be a way of describing the main learning points.
+- to what extent the objectives can be reached - how the objectives changed during the project - which new objectives were added during the process

 The last step is then to fit the descriptions into the eight key competences.

 Working with learning objectives is suitable for a learner who is able and likes to organise his or her learning in a planned way.
 Although it seems to be the most logical way to describe learning outcomes, it is important to be aware that many (young) people do not follow such a planned process in their learning.